uberfastman/fantasy-football-metrics-weekly-report/README.md

 * `-h`: print command line usage

-* `-t`: generate a "test" report (for development)
+Generate report:

 * `-l [league_id]`: pre-specify the league id for which you wish to generate a report

 * `-w [week]`: pre-specify the NFL week for which you wish to generate a report

+* `-s`: save all retrieved data for faster future report generation

+Configuration:

+* `-b`: break ties in metric rankings

+* `-q`: automatically disqualify teams ineligible for coaching efficiency metric

+For Developers:

+* `-t`: generate a "test" report (for development)

+* `-d`: run ***offline*** for development.
+Must have previously run report with -s option.

-When you are done working within the `virtualenv`, you can run the `deactivate` within the environment to exit:
+When you are done working within the `virtualenv`, you can run `deactivate` within the environment to exit:
 ```
 (fantasy-football-metrics)host-machine:yahoo-fantasy-football-metrics user$ deactivate
 ```